mpicbg-csbd/unet-smfish-seg/notes/notes.md

 A float16(2,36,800,800) doesn't open, and gives the error "can't open 16-bit floats"...
 A uint16 works the same as above.
 If I use uint16(36,2,800,800) I can get a z and channel dimensions if I open with BIOformats (huzzah!), but I get the 1st image repeated 72 times if I just drag n' drop... wtf.
 But not every time!
 Now BioFormats goes back to reshaping the array as a (large, x, y) patch...
+Nope.
+Now if I try BioFormats to open a uint16 stakk 356x2x800x800 It reshapes the first two dimensions together...
+Can I automatically reshape in BioFormats?

+If I use BioFormats to open my (large, 3, x, y)uint16 images and don't worry about all the things that it should be able to open, but can't. *Be sure to set the first two dims to Time and Z, not Channels, or they will blend the images together!*

 # PROBLEM: After refactoring, I can't learn anything!